MerceaOtniel/merceaotniel.github.io/_pages/ctfusvprize.md

 ---

-Qualified to the international phase (final round) at "CTF-USV Suceava 2016".
+Qualified for the international phase (final round) at "CTF-USV Suceava 2016".
 "CTF-USV" is a computer security competition.